Corniel/AIBlockBattleBot/README.md

 # AIBlockBattleBot
-A C# starter bot for AI Block Battle.
+A C# starter bot for AI Block Battle under the Apache license 2.0.